 The Delegate of the Islamic Republic of Pakistan: Thank you Madam President.
-Pakistan has continuously to hold one of the largest refugee populations in the world including three million Afghan refugees.
+Pakistan has, and continues to hold one of the largest refugee populations in the world including three million Afghan refugees.
 Pakistan's management of Afghan refugees represents a success story in many ways.
-We have provided them access to our health and education facilities.
-We have opened our banking system for them and we have engaged them in commercial activities.
-However, the protracted Afghan refugee situation must not disappear from the radar as new crisis emerge.
-Time bound, well-resourced and mutually agreed frameworks for repatriation of Afghan refugees back to their home country must remain our focus for any discussion on Afghanistan.
+We have provided them access to our health and education facilities, opening of bank accounts and engaging in commercial activities.

+The protracted Afghan refugee situation must not disappear from the radar as new crisis emerge.
+Time bound, well resourced and mutually agreed framework for repatriation of Afghan refugees to Afghanistan must remain a focus of any discussion on Afghanistan.

-Madam President, Pakistan remains proactively engaged with the UNHCR and other members of the international community to find comprehensive and durable solutions to the protracted refugee issues and we remain committed to the principle of burden and responsibility sharing under the GCR which forms the cornerstone for international refugee policy.
-Pakistan fully endorses the views of the AALCO Member States that voice support for these principles which must be upheld and enforced by the international community to better cater to the needs of refugees around the world while strengthening and even building capacities of countries.
+Pakistan remains proactively engaged with the UNHCR and other members of international community to find comprehensive and durable solutions to the protracted refugee issues and we remain committed to the principle of burden and responsibility sharing under GCR, which forms a cornerstone of international refugee policy.
+Pakistan fully endorses the views of the AALCO Member States that voiced support for these principles, which must be upheld and enforced by the international community to better cater to the needs of refugees around the world while strengthening and even building capacities of the host countries.

-Madam President, we need to work together for renewed commitments to bridge the finance gap on the basis of the principle of international burden sharing and responsibility sharing as enshrined by the GCR.
-I thank you.
+We need to work together for renewed commitments to bridge the finance gap on the basis of the principle of international burden sharing and responsibility sharing.